 GA/TAs are committed on a full-time basis, dividing their time between their assistantship duties and the pursuit of a graduate degree.
 Recipients of Graduate/Teaching Assistantships may not simultaneously hold other appointments in the university, regardless of the source or amount of funding.
 In exceptional circumstances, a student may request to take on a minimal additional responsibility that will require no more than five hours of service weekly for a limited number of weeks.
 Such requests must be approved by the Graduate School.
 If approved, payment is from departmental funds paid through the Extra Service mechanism.
 Please note, for any work being done outside of the primary GA/TA department, a Petition for Approval of GA/TA Employment is required to verify that the additional duties will not interfere with degree progress and must be signed by the Director of the graduate program.
 In addition, for all on campus extra service requests, Human Resources requires the extra service funding department to complete an extra service request form, as well as a Pay Extra Service HR Form to process payment.
-Both forms can be found on the Human Resources Office.
+Both forms can be found on the Human Resources website.

 Renewal/Continuation of GA/TA Awards

 Awards are renewed on a merit and competitive basis and are granted for a maximum of two semesters at a time.
 Renewal or continuation of Assistantship awards for second and subsequent semesters will be contingent on availability of funds and operational needs as well as on satisfactory performance of assistantship duties and satisfactory academic progress.
-Students must maintain a grade point average of at least 3.0 and not have outstanding Incompletes, or Withdrawns while on Graduate School funding.
+Students must maintain a grade point average of at least 3.0 and not have outstanding Incompletes, or Withdrawals while funded by the University.
 A lower GPA will result in probation.
 Students on probation are not eligible to receive renewed or new offers of funding.
-A GPA below 3.0 may also result in loss of this award.
 Eligibility for university funding is also limited by department policy.

 Should it be necessary to terminate a GA/TA appointment after a student has been appointed, it is the graduate program's responsibility to cease all funding and notify the other relevant offices (ISSS, the Graduate School, Human Resources, the Research Foundation, etc.).
 To officially end employment for a GA/TA that is being separated (terminated) before the end of their appointment, please submit an HR separation form.

 When a GA/TA position is vacated, the graduate program may decide to refill the position for the rest of the semester, as long as the termination date and beginning date for the new GA/TA do not overlap (thus avoiding paying two students on the same line at the same time).
 The new GA/TA is entitled to all stipend dollars not paid to the original GA/TA.

-Only one tuition scholarship per semester per GA/TA line (position) is provided.
+Typically, only one tuition scholarship per semester per GA/TA line (position) is provided.
 Thus, when a GA/TA position is terminated, the graduate program may decide whether to allow the original GA/TA to maintain the tuition scholarship for the remainder of the existing semester or to transfer the tuition scholarship to the replacement.
 If a GA/TA's tuition scholarship is terminated, the student will be held responsible for repayment of the tuition scholarship.
 Note, however, that this assumes that the GA/TA registered and attended classes; no tuition indebtedness occurs if a student does not register.

 Taxation of Stipends